Expertise

 Urothelial carcinoma can also affect the inner lining of the kidneys and ureters, "upstream" from the bladder.
 It is therefore important that when cancer is diagnosed in the bladder, additional cancer in the upper urinary tract is ruled out with appropriate imaging.

-Associate Professor Grummet performs surgical treatments for all types of bladder cancer, including radical cystectomy for locally aggressive disease.
+A/Professor Grummet performs surgical treatments for all types of bladder cancer, including radical cystectomy for locally aggressive disease.

 For more information on bladder cancer, visit the European Association of Urology's EAU Patient Information website.